nanoc/nanoc.app/content/doc/tutorial.md

 title: Home
 ---</code></pre>

 NOTE: The term <span class="firstterm">metadata section</span> is often used instead of frontmatter in the context of nanoc.
-Other static site generators, such as Jekyll, use the term frontmatter almost exclusively.
+Other static-site generators, such as Jekyll, use the term frontmatter almost exclusively.

 The frontmatter is formatted as YAML.
 If you are unfamiliar with YAML, check out the [YAML cookbook](http://www.yaml.org/YAML_for_ruby.html).
 There are no pre-defined attributes in nanoc, and you are free to invent your own attributes.